FallenNinja/pga_scorecard/README.md

-# README

-This project is made to track the games played at a golf course.
+# This project is made to track the games played at a PGA golf course.

 * Ruby version: ruby 2.7.3p183
 * Rails version: 5.1.7